Synthetixio/SIPs/content/sips/SIP-XXX.md

 The RC will be responsible for an additional step in the SIP workflow which will run in parallel with the engineering "feasibility".
 In this step, the RC will conduct an in-depth risk analysis to provide to the Spartan Council to utilise during their debating and voting process.
 Each SIP will be assigned an extra status decided on by the RC.
 This status shall indicate the highest risk associated with that change, utilising the SNX risk appetite, from the following (assuming 5x5 matrix):

--Very Low
+- Very Low
--Low
+- Low
--Medium
+- Medium
--High
+- High
--Very High
+- Very High
--Extreme
+- Extreme

 The assignment of each label will be based on a 2/3 majority vote; if all members wish to assign a separate label to a SIP they must each present their reasoning in an individual report to the Spartan Council prior to the SIP being presented.